Elijah Price: It has begun. Tell me something, David. When you woke up this morning... Was it still there? The sadness?

 David Dunn: No, Joseph.

-Elijah Price: It's alright to be afraid, David, because this part won't be like a comic book.
+Elijah Price: Go to where people are.
+You won't have to look very long.
+It's all right to be afraid, David... because this part won't be like a comic book.
 Real life doesn't fit into little boxes that were drawn for it.

 David Dunn: [talking to Elijah on phone] I've never been sick, I've never been injured... what do I do now?